What rises when a woman stops disappearing and begins to remember her own name.

 She is not defined by what broke her.

-She is crowned by what she rebuilt.
+She wears what she rebuilt

 She is not afraid of the unknown.